 In this case, the word ‘action’ refers to the execution of a specific step.
 That step could be filling out a form to download an e-book, to buy a product, become a member, etc.

 Simply put, it is a term used for a graphic banner, image, button, or hyperlinked text.
-And the main goal is for the web page visitor to click on it and to bring the user one step closer to a conversion to a customer.
+And the main goal of the best call to action examples is for the web page visitor to click on it and to bring the user one step closer to a conversion to a customer.

 Think of a CTA as an ‘invitation’ to the target audience to engage with you and your business.
 And how you present that ‘invitation’ is what sets success apart from failure online.